AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/column-row-settings/manual-vs-dynamic-rows.md

 ---
 # Dynamic vs static dimension items in freeform tables

->[!NOTE]
->
->You are viewing the documentation for Analysis Workspace in Customer Journey Analytics.
-Its feature set differs slightly from [Analysis Workspace in traditional Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/home.html).
-[Learn more...](/help/getting-started/cja-aa.md)

 In Freeform tables, the rows and columns can contain various component values in them.
 These values can be dynamic (change with time) or static (do not change with time), depending on the analysis that you want to build.

 ## Dynamic dimension items